 - View the status and results of a processed FAFSA application on the FAFSA website.

 - Access your Federal Student Financial Assistance information on the National Student Loan Data System (NSLDS) website.

 - Request a duplicate copy of your Student Aid Report (SAR).

-Write your FSA ID down in a safe place as you will need this information in order to access any Federal Student Aid information.
+Keep your FSA ID in a safe place as you will need this information in order to access any Federal Student Aid information.

-Step 2 – File the Free Application for Federal Student Aid (FAFSA)
+Step 2 - Submit the Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov

-To be considered for any type of financial aid (grants or loans), all students must file the FAFSA.
-Remember to include Reynolds’s school code on the FAFSA; if you do not include our school code, we will not receive your application.
-Reynolds Community College’s school code is 003759.
+To be considered for any type of financial aid, all students must complete the FAFSA.
+Remember to include Reynolds's federal school code on the FAFSA (003759).

-- Online Application: The online FAFSA can be completed on the Department of Education website at studentaid.gov.
-There is no fee to apply online.
+The FAFSA can be completed at studentaid.gov.
+There is no fee to apply.